bps-github7/Class_Generator/documentation/README.md

 this is the path where files generated in the current session are created (unless otherwise specified by a provided packaging inline)

+__note:__ when the main script is run inside one of the packages, it will create the generated files there by default, in a sub directory with the project name.

+you can override this by configuration(***), or by using packaging part of extension to denote where the file(s) should be generated. (link : inline_spec/extensions)

 # File-as-input